 Our Management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Exchange Act Rule 13a-15(f).
 Management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, management concluded that our internal control over financial reporting was not effective as of December 31, 2022 for the reasons discussed above.
-We will continue to improve our disclosure controls and procedures and our internal controls over financial reporting and anticipate resolving the stated weaknesses by the end of third quarter 2023.
+Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2023.